igbt6/PersonalBlog/content/posts/20160711-setup-pelican-blog.md

 Hello Reader!

-In my first I would like to show you how to create, configure and setup a simple static blog site like this mine.
+In my first post I would like to show you how to create, configure and setup a simple static blog site like this mine.

 The blog is created using [Pelican](getpelican.com) - a static site generator, written in Python.
 The utility lets you create weblogs using  [reStructuredText](http://docutils.sourceforge.net/rst.html) or [Markdown](https://daringfireball.net/projects/markdown/) text formats.
 Pelican's main features are following: